evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 ## Advanced Driver Assistance Systems

-The BYD Tang EV600 includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The BYD Tang EV600 features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems